Skip to main content

 A matriculated student who is called up to active duty with the military or deployed for military action is eligible for a Military Leave of Absence.
 A Military Leave of Absence will facilitate a student’s return to Oswego if the student wishes to return within one year from the date of discharge from active service or return from deployment.
 Please see the policy and procedures for students called to active duty Veteran and Military Services | SUNY Oswego.

+Students are asked to speak with the Office of the Dean of Students to initiate the process.
 Students are required to provide hard copies of their Orders (one copy is needed for withdrawal documentation), consult with the Office of Financial Aid and inform the Veteran and Military Coordinator

 Office Of The Dean of Students